imretro/imretro/README.md

 the file contains a palette.
 When no palette is present in the file, this means that the file decoder should choose its own default palette.

-The following 4 bits are unused.
+The following 2 bits are unused.
 They are reserved for potential future features.

+The sixth and seventh bits are a flag for how many channels each color in the in-file palette will have. `00` for grayscale (1 channel), `01` for RGB (3 channels), and `10` for RGBA (4 channels).
+The decoder should ignore this flag if the in-file palette flag is not set.

 The eighth bit is a flag for color accuracy for the [in-file palette][palette].
 `0` for 2 bits per color channel, `1` for 8 bits (a byte) per color